 Usage, too, changes over time.
 In 150 years, someone reading a 2011 newspaper will no doubt find a lot that looks odd, just as Twain’s use of “rusticating” looked odd to you.

-We don’t use the verb “rusticate” much these days.
-But in the 18th and 19th centuries it had several meanings, some of which are still alive today, if seldom heard.
+In American English, we don’t use the verb “rusticate” much these days.
+But in the 18th and 19th centuries it had several meanings, some of which are still alive today in Britain, if seldom heard in the US.

-For instance, according to the Oxford English Dictionary, to “rusticate” meant (and still means) to “stay or sojourn in the country,” as the Emperor did.
+For instance, according to the Oxford English Dictionary, one meaning of “rusticate” is to “stay or sojourn in the country,” as the Emperor did.

 Here’s an example from an 1886 letter by the English artist Charles Samuel Keene: “I went and smoked a pipe with Challoner the other evening, and heard from Mrs. C that you were going to rusticate on some riverside.”

-“Rusticated” also meant “countrified” or “rendered rustic in manners.”
+“Rusticated” can also mean “countrified” or “rendered rustic in manners.”

 In Washington Irving’s 1822 novel Bracebridge Hall, for example, a squire was “rusticated a little by living almost entirely on his estate.”